-In addition, the City is actively collaborating with the ACOE on the Carpinteria Storm Damage and Shoreline Feasibility Study addressing long-term solutions to protecting beachfront development in Carpinteria.
-As outlined in the Project Management Plan, prepared by the ACOE, the study will address five alternative means of shoreline protection, including two beach nourishment alternatives that include construction of vegetated sand dunes; two artificial submerged reef alternatives that also include construction of vegetated sand dunes; and a reinforced concrete seawall.
+The City of Carpinteria is actively collaborating with the United States Army Corps of Engineers (ACOE) on the Carpinteria Storm Damage and Shoreline Feasibility Study which will address long-term solutions to protect beachfront development in Carpinteria that is in danger from erosion.
+As outlined in the Project Management Plan, an initial report prepared by the ACOE, the study will address five alternative means of shoreline protection, including two beach nourishment alternatives that include construction of vegetated sand dunes; two artificial submerged reef alternatives that also include construction of vegetated sand dunes; and a reinforced concrete seawall.
 In a letter accompanying the current application, the City notes that, due to funding cuts, progress on the feasibility study has again fallen behind schedule.
-An interim report titled, "The Storm Damage and Shoreline Protection Feasibility Study, Draft F3 Conference Report Without Project Conditions Analysis, July 28," was submitted.
-The report presents an analysis of existing conditions and future without project conditions that examine the feasibility of reducing storm damage and long-term erosion.
-The report identifies and presents a preliminary evaluation of potential alternatives including temporary winter berm construction, beach fill, revetment, seawall, dual-purposes recreational pier, multipurposes artificial reef, managed retreat, and no action.
-Further analysis is necessary to investigate alternatives to restore beach conditions along the impacted public shores.
-Based on its Feasibility Study Milestone Schedule, the environmental analysis phase of the study is currently underway and the City estimates that the final report will be completed by February 2012.
+They do indicate that progress is being made, albeit slowly.
+Given that a conclusive analysis of all feasible alternatives has not been provided, and given that a detailed study of alternatives is underway Special Condition Seven (7) requires the City to provide the Executive Director with copies of all reports and documents issued by the ACOE as part of the feasibility study within thirty (30) days of their receipt.